apache/hudi/website/docs/quick-start-guide.md

 Use scala 2.12 builds with an additional config: --conf 'spark.sql.catalog.spark_catalog=org.apache.spark.sql.hudi.catalog.HoodieCatalog'
 :::

-### Data Generation
+### Setup project

-The [DataGenerator](https://github.com/apache/hudi/blob/master/hudi-spark-datasource/hudi-spark/src/main/java/org/apache/hudi/QuickstartUtils.java#L51) can generate sample inserts and updates based on the sample trip schema [here](https://github.com/apache/hudi/blob/master/hudi-spark-datasource/hudi-spark/src/main/java/org/apache/hudi/QuickstartUtils.java#L58).
-Below, we setup table name, base path and a data generator to generate records for this guide.
+Below, we do imports and setup the table name and corresponding base path.

 <Tabs
 groupId="programming-language"